kubernetes/contributor-site/content/en/blog/2025/k8s-steering-spotlight.md

 **Maciej**: Hey, my name is [Maciej](https://www.linkedin.com/in/maciejszulik/) and I've been working on Kubernetes since late 2014 in various areas, including controllers, apiserver and kubectl.
 Aside from being part of the Steering Committee, I’m also helping guide [SIG CLI](https://github.com/kubernetes/community/blob/master/sig-cli/README.md), [SIG Apps](https://github.com/kubernetes/community/blob/master/sig-apps/README.md) and [WG Batch](https://github.com/kubernetes/community/blob/master/wg-batch/README.md).

-## About SIG Steering
+## About the Steering Committee

 **Sandipan: What does Steering do?**

-**Ben:** The charter is the definitive answer, but I see Steering as helping resolve Kubernetes-organization-level “people problems” (as opposed to technical problems), such as clarifying project governance and liaising with the Cloud Native Computing Foundation (for example, to request additional resources and support) and other CNCF projects.
+**Ben:** The charter is the definitive answer, but I see Steering as helping resolve Kubernetes-organization-level "people problems" (as opposed to technical problems), such as clarifying project governance and liaising with the Cloud Native Computing Foundation (for example, to request additional resources and support) and other CNCF projects.